livelink/K8-HPAScaleToZero/README.md

 ## Running locally

-The code checks if it is being run from outside or insdide a k8 cluster and loads the appropriate config.
+The code checks if it is being run from outside or inside a k8 cluster and loads the appropriate config.
 This makes running locally pretty easy.

 ```python